Shots fired incident leads to arrest of two missing minors from Mary Davis Home

 Police say two of the minors were identified as the escapees from the Mary Davis Home in Knox County, Illinois.
 All juveniles are now in custody.

 Police say one 15-year-old boy is charged with 1st-degree robbery and interference.
 Another 15-year-old was taken into custody.
-Police say the robbery charge was from an incident that happened on November 27 in the 1600 block of Rockingham Road.

 18-year-old Lamonde Ramerus Lathan-Burge of Davenport was charged with 1st-degree robbery.